 You can monitor the status of your application online (click here) using the ID/password you received from the Admissions Office via email shortly after submitting your application.
 All applicants offered admission will receive an official offer letter via regular mail.
 All other decisions will be communicated via email.

 May I defer my enrollment?

 Should you wish to postpone entry into the School of Law, you have two options.

-If you are reasonably certain that you will enroll at the University of Virginia in August 2013, you may request to defer your admission by making all required acceptance deposits, confirming your intention to accept your place in the class, and requesting a deferral at that time.
+If you are reasonably certain that you will enroll at the University of Virginia in August 2017, you may request to defer your admission by making all required acceptance deposits, confirming your intention to accept your place in the class, and requesting a deferral at that time.
 Deferred applicants agree not to hold a place in another law school’s entering class, or to apply to other law schools, during the deferral term.
-We will ask you to reconfirm your intention to enroll in early 2013.
-Financial aid commitments typically cannot be deferred to a subsequent year, since awards of need-based assistance will require an updated needs analysis for the 2013-14 academic year.
+We will ask you to reconfirm your intention to enroll in early 2017.
+Financial aid commitments typically cannot be deferred to a subsequent year, since awards of need-based assistance will require an updated needs analysis.
 Merit-based assistance may be deferred on a case-by-case basis.
 All deferral requests must be received by the second deposit deadline.

 If you do not wish to make a commitment to attend the University of Virginia, you may elect simply to decline your offer of admission and reapply for the next academic year.
 While we cannot guarantee your admission, we do give substantial weight to a commitment made in a previous year.
 Having declined an offer of admission will not be a disadvantage in the process.
 Candidates reapplying for admission will be asked to complete a new application form, submit an updated personal statement, and, in the case of applicants who had not completed undergraduate school at the time of the initial application, submit a new LSDAS report that includes grades earned in the final year of study.